KilledByAPixel/LittleJS/README.md

 [You can use the empty example template as a starting point.](https://github.com/KilledByAPixel/LittleJS/blob/main/examples/empty/game.js) This file contians just the minimal setup to start the engine.
 You can also download and include [littlejs.js](https://github.com/KilledByAPixel/LittleJS/blob/main/build/littlejs.js) or [littlejs.min.js](https://github.com/KilledByAPixel/LittleJS/blob/main/build/littlejs.min.js).

-In order to load files like images you will need to run a small web server like http-server on npm.
-I recommend an editor that does this for me automatically like [Visual Studio Code](https://code.visualstudio.com/) with the [Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+If your game loads any files like images you will need to run a local web server.
+I recommend an editor that does this automatically like [Visual Studio Code](https://code.visualstudio.com/) with the [Live Server plugin](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+You can also use [http-server](https://www.npmjs.com/package/http-server) via npm.

 ## Tutorial